HeyRonak/NewsApp/README.md

-News application using retrofit2,Glide and circleimageview library Credit -  Haerul Muttaqin
+News application using retrofit2,Glide and circleimageview library.